 We took Bull with us while stuck in Sweden on our Norway crossing.
 I guess that was the beginning of it.
 It was really cool having him, we took him skiing and running and hiking all along.
 But one is just one and it’s hard to go sledding with one retired dog.
 So I started dreaming.
 And then planning.
 And then buying equipment.
 Until one day there was a house in the woods, eight dogs in their kennels and a bunch of sleds under what once was a chicken pen.

-It took a little effort to get PJ on board with it all, but he’s all in now.
-It’s a strange thought now to think that we wouldn’t have the dogs.
-What would we be doing then?
+The team evolved from eight to fourteen.
+Twelve dogs in training and two retired ones.
+It’s a strange thought now to think that I wouldn’t have the dogs.
+What would I be doing then?
 There doesn’t seem to be an alternative.
 Or not an equally exciting one, at least.

 After all the wanderings of the past few years I didn’t quite expect to end on a gravel road in the hilly outskirts of Hallingdal.
 But I’m happy about it.
 The people are good, the mountains are good and the dogs are good.
-Two more dogs arrived recently and soon a litter of puppies will be born.
-For the next few years I aim to improve our training and build a good team race with.
-The goal is ten dogs in training to have an eight-dog team ready to go.
-One day, maybe we’ll even be in Alta on the starting line of Finnmarksløpet.
+For the next few years I aim to improve our training and build a good team to race and go on expeditions with.
+One day, maybe we’ll be in Alta on the starting line of Finnmarksløpet.
 That day I look forward to.

 Introducing our dogs